getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 `crashed`:

 : _Optional_.
 A flag indicating whether the thread crashed.
+Defaults to `false`.

 `current`:

 : _Optional_.
 A flag indicating whether the thread was in the foreground.
+  Defaults to `false`.

 `name`: